 Women are behind many of the technologies that shape your every life, but they receive far less publicity in the media.
-PwC have found that 78% of students, and one day future leaders, can’t name a famous woman working in technology.
+PwC has found that 78% of students, and one-day future leaders, can’t name a famous woman working in technology.
 It’s about time we change that.
 Read on to learn more about successful female founders who are leading the way in tech.

 Ellen K. Pao

 Pao first came into the spotlight in 2012 when she filed a gender discrimination suit against her former employer, the huge Silicon Valley VC firm Kleiner Perkins.
 Despite losing the case, Pao sparked a new debate about the treatment of women in VC and tech.

 Continuing her fight against gender inequality, Pao banned revenge porn and unauthorised nude photos in her role as CEO of Reddit.
 This resulted in misogynistic backlash from the Reddit community which followed with her resignation.

 Constantly fighting back against the gender discrimination she faces, Pao founded Project Include, an award-winning non-profit organisation which focuses on improving diversity and inclusion in tech.

 Wolfe Herd co-founded the dating app Tinder in 2013 but left a year later following a lawsuit against the company for sexual harassment and discrimination.

 Wolfe Herd was motivated by this experience to drive change in business and relationships for women.
 In 2014, she founded Bumble with the aim of revolutionising gender equality in dating.
 On February 11 2021, at 31 she became the youngest female CEO to take a company public in the US and youngest female self-made billionaire.